Monte Carlo methods and zero variance principle

 Publication

-In Chapman and Hall/CRC Press
+In Chapman & Hall/CRC Press

 Theodore Papamarkou